South River station: History

 The South River station was built on the east side of the mainline and situated between Ottawa Avenue and Montreal Avenue.
 It featured a hip roof over the operators bay, and two gable dormers over the freight/express section.
 It was later moved by the Grand Trunk to the west side of the mainline, opposite to its original location, likely around 1907-1908 (Requires confirmation.)
 At this time, a new operators bay was constructed and finished with a new gable roof to face the mainline.
 The freight/express section was also altered with the addition of one shed-roof dormer, which was also added to face the mainline.

 The station featured a combination of painted wood siding finishes: tongue and groove infill along the base course, doors, and soffit; and board and batten in the mid and upper courses.
 The original roof was cedar shingle.
 Heating was provided by pot-belly stoves using wood and/or coal.
 Initial interior and exterior platform lighting was provided by kerosene lanterns.
 While the original Northern and Pacific Junction Railway paint scheme is unknown, the standard Grand Trunk Railway paint scheme of hunter green, burgundy and yellow cream was used thereafter.
 Sometime in the post-war era (after 1945) a gray asphalt siding product (Insulbrick) was applied by Canadian National Railways over the wall sections.
 Asphalt roll and shingles later replaced the initial use of cedar shingles.

 Consistent with the treatment of their historic railway stations, Canadian National Railways made numerous unsympathetic alterations to the building over the years, diminishing its original architectural elements and finishes.
 General neglect and lack of investment in these types of stations rendered most of them beyond repair, in which case they were demolished or left to decay.

 The community of South River, however, established a restoration group which has overseen a concerted effort to save and re-establish the original paint scheme and wood finishes of the structure.
 Restoration work on the station was undertaken in the early to mid 2000s, with the hope to rehabilitate the building and re-use it for a new community purpose.
 Uses involving a heritage center and the local library were suggested.

+The new station will be one of nine enclosed shelters to provide a waiting area of passengers.